thrau/wicket-js/README.md

-Wicket JavaScript and JQuery
+Wicket JavaScript and jQuery
 ============================

 [![Build Status](https://travis-ci.org/thrau/wicket-js.png?branch=master)](https://travis-ci.org/thrau/wicket-js)

-wicket-js makes it easy to write and handle custom JavaScript and [JQuery](http://jquery.com/) from within [Wicket](http://wicket.apache.org/) Components and Behaviors.
+wicket-js makes it easy to write and handle custom JavaScript and [jQuery](http://jquery.com/) from within [Wicket](http://wicket.apache.org/) Components and Behaviors.
 It helps to separate Wicket Ajax Behavior listeners from actual client-side UI functionality, while maintaining the coupling towards Wicket Components.

-It provides a (rudimentary) [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) that allows you to build JavaScript and JQuery expressions in Java.
+It provides a (rudimentary) [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) that allows you to build JavaScript and jQuery expressions in Java.

 Example
 -------